BiologyTools/AForgeImagingCore/README.md

-AForge Imaging Components in .NET Core
+AForge Imaging Components in .NET6